AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 Now that you have configured your site to support PWA, you can experience for yourself.

-1. Access the starting page in a [supported mobile browser.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
+1. Access the site in a [supported mobile browser.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
-1. You will see a + icon on the address bar, indicating that the site can be installed as a local app.
+1. You will see a `+` icon in the address bar of the browser, indicating that the site can be installed as a local app.
    * Depending on the browser, it may also display a notification (such as a banner or dialog box) indicating that it's possible to install as a local app.
 1. Install the app.
 1. The app will be installed on the home screen of your device.